cabo/deref-id/draft-bormann-t2trg-deref-id.md

   infrastructure, including the name spaces in use (e.g., DNS names, URI paths on a server) are called the operator(s) of the dereferenceable identifier.

+Consumer:
+: An entity that receives data containing a dereferencable identifier.

 Directed:
 : A directed identifier is an identifier that has been specifically